 Furthering open science will also accelerate the field of transportation research itself.
 We found that 29\% of papers cite or link to an open dataset, yet only 4\% share a data repository.
 Given that some of these repositories contain repackaged datasets, less than 4\% of the papers we reviewed contributed new data to the transportation community.
 This severe asymmetry suggests that data from a few works form the basis of a large proportion of the field.
 If more authors released new open datasets, they could have a significant impact on the field. {We should also be aware of the risks of open science in the era of LLMs~\cite{acion2023generative}, that open science practices could facilitate the generation of fake research.
 However, we believe that the benefits of open science outweigh the risks, and that open science best practices can be designed to mitigate these risks.
 For example, sharing code and data can make it easier to detect and prevent fraud.}

-Measuring open science is not a one-shot effort, which is why we have developed an automated pipeline that can continue to be used to track the progress of code and data availability in the TR journals.
+Measuring open science is not a one-shot effort, which is why we have developed an automated pipeline that can continue to be used to track the progress of code and data availability in the transportation research journals.

+The framework developed in this study establishes a baseline and can be repeatedly applied to track changes in code and data availability in journals and, with appropriate adaptation and validation, in other publication venues.
 We are committed to transparency and reproducibility in our research, and we also benefit from the reproducible pipeline introduced in recent related work~\cite{riehl2025revisiting}, which enables our study to build upon prior efforts and move the field forward.
 We hope to periodically check new papers and release their statistics to monitor the community.

 Additionally, there are a number of directions this work could be expanded.
 Although we did a limited exploration of the repositories we found, we hope to further study the documentation of the code and data shared.
 Additional exploration into funding bodies and open science practices could also yield insights about what policies are effective in encouraging open science.